olin-fse/fse-docs/assignments/project-blueprint.md

     - What are the tradeoffs you're aware of between various options?
     - What level of familiarity do you have/what would estimate the learning curve to be?

+For a real-life example of evaluating technology options, take a look at this [blog post](http://eng.uber.com/go-geofence/) from Uber on February 24, 2016.
+Specifically, take a look at the section called _Ready, Set, Go!_ in which the author describes the key decision points in writing this new service in Go over Node.js.

 #### Project Timeline